FERMM2024/TEST/README.md

 The workflow in `.github/workflows/ci.yml` installs Node, runs the tests, and publishes the root directory to GitHub Pages on every push.
+GitHub Copilot also provided the initial template for the workflow file.

 To keep the repository lightweight, all binary artifacts were removed.
-The portfolio photo is stored as a base64 string in `portfolio.js`.
+The portfolio photo is stored as a base64 string in `src/portfolio.js`.

 The site is automatically deployed to GitHub Pages at [https://yourusername.github.io/personal-portfolio](https://yourusername.github.io/personal-portfolio).